Academy For Distance Learning

 No questions or answers found containing ''.

-Hi Jenny Many thanks for your question.
-Unfortunately the "word-count" on this Reed platform is extremely limited, so could you kindly contact ADL's main office to discuss this with one of our administration team.
-They will go through in detail regarding CDP credits etc. I cannot place a URL address on here either, so please google: "ADL, Academy for Distance Learning" and we are the first search result.
+Hi Penny Many thanks for your question.
+Is it possible for you to contact ADL's main office to discuss this with one of our administration team.
+I cannot place a URL address on here or telephone number, so please google: "ADL, Academy for Distance Learning" and we are the first search result.
 Kindest regards Amanda White General ManagerThis was helpful.
 Thank you for your feedback.

 Currently there are no reviews for this course.
 Be the first to leave a review.